maximousblk/deno_nightly/README.md

 Any issues related to Deno do not belong here.
 If there is an issue with the build process used in this repo, be my guest.

+## Builds

+You can find all the builds on the [releases](https://github.com/maximousblk/deno_nightly/releases) page.
+All builds are tagged by the date they were built.
+Date format is `YYYY.MM.DD`.
+There is also a release named `latest` which is updated everyday with the latest build.

 ## Install

 One-line commands to install Deno Nightly builds on your system.